gesab001/bad-language-filter/README.md

 # bad-language-filter
 This will mute the coarse language in movies.

-Tested in Windows 10 and Linux.
+Tested in Windows 10 and Linux and MacOS.

 Requirements:
 - Install FFMPEG